 Every day and Every minute counts

-As a college we aim to put strategies in place to improve student attendance, engagement and well-being, hence the Attendance policy processes, and procedures has been developed to best support each family to assist their child/ren where possible reach 100% attendance.
+As a college we aim to put strategies in place to improve student attendance, engagement and well-being, hence the Attendance policy processes, and procedures has been developed to best support each family to assist their child/children where possible reach 100% attendance.

 The college wishes to ensure that all parent/carers have a clear understanding of how they can meet their legal obligations under the Education and Training Reform Act 2006.
-See the college Attendance Policy and DET School Age and Attendance and Missing School information to understand how the new attendance processes will support your child/ren and families.
+See the college Attendance Policy and DET – Starting School and Attendance and Missing School information to understand how the new attendance processes will support your child/ren and families.

 Improving student attendance – Supporting Students at Attendance Risk

 We would like our families to feel supported through our process, and as such the SMS, emails, letters and reminders are designed for you to gain full understanding of the circumstances behind absenteeism.
 This provides the basis for the college and families to work together to improve student attendance.